Cats have a number of very powerful biological urges

 - Soft Paws or some of the cheaper knock-offs available on Amazon

 Declawing is best done when the cat is under 6 months of age.

 Young, immature cats declawed at less than 6 months of age heal fastest, experience the least pain, and have the lowest risk of complications.
 The older they get, the more painful the procedure is, the slower the recovery, and the more likely complications become.

-- One year old is not ideal.
+- 1 year old in not ideal.

 - 2 years old is less ideal.

 - 3 years old will take some convincing to get me to do the surgery.

 - I do a few cats aged 4 and 5 years, but I've only done maybe a handful over 6 or 7, and it takes some extenuating circumstances to justify that.

 If you are thinking of having your older cat declawed, schedule a consultation and we will discuss the pros and cons, the likely complications, and the costs.

 Extenuating circumstances do exist.
 For example, owners who are on blood thinners or are immunosuppressed are pretty good reasons.
 Cats who for whatever reason cannot be re-homed are another reason.